PredictiveEcology/reproducible/cran-comments.md

 ## Updated release

-This release fixes various issues with packages dependencies and CRAN check problems.
+This release fixes CRAN check problems caused by changes to GDAL/GEOS/PROJ libraries.
 See `NEWS.md` for a full list of changes.

 ## Test environments